Chart Color Schemes

 Crows Nest features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Crows Nest, as per the latest Census evaluation, houses constituted 11.2% while other dwellings (semi-detached, apartments, 'other') made up 88.7%.
-In contrast, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Dwelling structure in Crows Nest, as per the latest Census, consisted of 11.2% houses and 88.7% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Crows Nest was at 20.3%, with mortgaged dwellings at 24.6% and rented ones at 55.0%.
-The median monthly mortgage repayment in the area was $3,033, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Crows Nest was recorded at $550, compared to Sydney metro's $470.
-Nationally, Crows Nest's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $3,033, compared to Sydney metro's $2,427.
+Median weekly rent in Crows Nest was $550, while Sydney metro recorded $470.
+Nationally, Crows Nest's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing